mkuthan/mkuthan.github.io/_posts/2017-11-02-kafka-streams-dsl-vs-processor-api.md

 title: "Kafka Streams DSL vs Processor API"
 date: 2017-11-02
 categories: [kafka, kafka streams, scala]
+tagline: Kafka Streams
+header:
+    overlay_image: /assets/images/mitchell-kmetz-5a3gboOg9qc-unsplash.webp
+    overlay_filter: 0.2
 ---

-[Kafka Streams](https://docs.confluent.io/current/streams/index.html) is a Java library for building real-time, highly scalable, fault tolerant, distributed applications.
+[Kafka Streams](https://docs.confluent.io/current/streams/index.html) is a Java library for building real-time, highly scalable, fault-tolerant, distributed applications.
 The library is fully integrated with [Kafka](https://kafka.apache.org/documentation/) and leverages Kafka producer and consumer semantics (e.g: partitioning, rebalancing, data retention and compaction).
-What is really unique, the only dependency to run Kafka Streams application is a running Kafka cluster.
+What is unique, the only dependency to run Kafka Streams application is a running Kafka cluster.
-Even local state stores are backed by Kafka topics to make the processing fault tolerant - brilliant!
+Even local state stores are backed by Kafka topics to make the processing fault-tolerant - brilliant!

 Kafka Streams provides all necessary stream processing primitives like one-record-at-a-time processing, event time processing, windowing support and local state management.
-Application developer can choose from three different Kafka Streams APIs: DSL, Processor or KSQL.
+Application developers can choose from three different Kafka Streams APIs: DSL, Processor or KSQL.

 * [Kafka Streams DSL](https://docs.confluent.io/current/streams/developer-guide.html#kafka-streams-dsl)
 (Domain Specific Language) - recommended way for most users because business logic can be expressed in a few lines of code.
 All stateless and stateful transformations are defined using declarative, functional programming style (filter, map, flatMap, reduce, aggregate operations).
-Kafka Stream DSL encapsulates most of the stream processing complexity but unfortunately it also hides many useful knobs and switches.
+Kafka Stream DSL encapsulates most of the stream processing complexity, but unfortunately it also hides many useful knobs and switches.

 * [Kafka Processor API](https://docs.confluent.io/current/streams/developer-guide.html#processor-api)
 provides a low level, imperative way to define stream processing logic.
-At first sight Processor API could look hostile but finally gives much more flexibility to developer.
+At first sight Processor API could look hostile but finally gives much more flexibility to developers.
 With this blog post I would like to demonstrate that hand-crafted stream processors might be a magnitude more efficient than a naive implementation using Kafka DSL.